Quotes from The Simpsons

 Burns: So... what do you think of today's popular music scene?

-Lisa: I think it distracts people from the more important social issues of today.
+Lisa: I think it distracts people from more important social issues.

 Burns: My god, are you always on?